 2) Production & Distribution

 This phase will include the creation of all the marketing pieces you defined are necessary for your campaign to meet it's objective and the execution of getting those pieces out to the specific channels you defined.

-- After the approval process, it's time to distribute that message to your audience.
-The mix of distribution channels you choose (social media, print advertising, digital media, etc.) should put your message in front of your target audience in the most cost-effective way that has the most impact and will reach the most significant number of people.
+After the approval process, it's time to distribute that message to your audience.
+The mix of distribution channels you choose (social media, print advertising, digital media, etc.) should market your business to your target audience in the most cost-effective way that will reach the most significant number of people.

 3) Monitoring & Analysis